Peter Düttmann: Aerial victory claims

 According to US historian David T. Zabecki, Düttmann was credited with 152 aerial victories.
 Obermaier also lists Düttmann with 152 aerial victories claimed in 398 combat missions, 21 of which were ground support missions.
-Both Spick and Weal state that his total of aerial victories was 150 claimed in 398 combat missions, plus two tanks destroyed which were counted as additional victories.
+Both Spick and Weal state that his total of aerial victories was 150 claimed in 398 combat missions, and a mission-to-claim ratio of 2.65, plus two tanks destroyed which were counted as additional victories.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 147 aerial victory claims, plus 45 further unconfirmed claims, including one North American P-51 Mustang.
 All of his confirmed victories were claimed on the Eastern Front.
 The authors Daniel and Gabor Horvath compared Soviet enemy loss reports to Düttmann's claims over Hungary.
 In the timeframe 16 October 1944 to 20 March 1945, Düttmann claimed 42 aerial victories, while the authors found 11 matching Soviet losses, a corroboration of 26%.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 96453".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.